eser/ajan/httpclient/README.md

 # ajan/httpclient

+## Overview

-A resilient HTTP client that is 100% compatible with the standard `net/http` interfaces while providing additional features for improved reliability and fault tolerance.
+**httpclient** is a resilient HTTP client that is 100% compatible with the standard `net/http` interfaces while providing additional features for improved reliability and fault tolerance.

 ## Features